Frequently asked questions about tax lien foreclosure cases in the Land Court

 2. What is a tax lien foreclosure case?

-A city, town, or sometimes a third party may enforce its tax lien by either taking ownership of the property for itself (a “tax taking”) or selling the property (a “tax sale”); a tax sale is usually to a third party, but sometimes, following a tax sale, the city or town is still the one who receives ownership of the property.
-A city or town may also assign (give or sell) the right to conduct a tax taking to a third party (assignment of a “tax receivable”).
+A city, town, or sometimes a third party may enforce its tax lien.
+They can either take ownership of the property (a “tax taking”) or sell the property (a “tax sale”).
+A tax sale is usually to a third party.
+But sometimes, the city or town ends up with the property after a tax sale.
+The city or town may also assign (give or sell) the right to enforce the lien (the “tax receivable”) to a third party.

-You may reclaim full ownership of your property by repaying what you owe at any time before the Land Court grants judgment in a tax foreclosure case (this is called “redeeming”).
-This is because the city, town, or third party’s ownership of the property after a tax taking or tax sale is still subject to the “right of redemption,” discussed below.
-The amount that you need to repay to reclaim ownership may include additional taxes, costs, and/or interest, depending on the circumstances of the tax sale or taking.
+You may reclaim full ownership of your property by repaying what you owe at any time before the Land Court grants judgment in a tax foreclosure case.
+This is called “redeeming.”
+This is because after a tax taking or tax sale, the property is still subject to the “right of redemption,” discussed below.
+This applies to the city, town, or third party.
+To reclaim ownership you may need to repay extra taxes, costs, and/or interest, depending on the tax sale or taking.

 3. What is a tax taking?